JohnAFernandez/classroom_online/README.md

 A classroom app

 This is simply a portfolio app.
-I do not suggest using it as the database structure is open.
+I do not suggest using it as the database structure is public.